rhamlin/stargate/docs/getting_started_todo_app.md

 }
 ```

-# 4. Add a custom query
+# 4. Add a custom index

+The `queryConditions` section of the configuration determines what indices will be created by specifying how you want to query the data.
-A custom query defines the access patterns for how entities are retrieved.
-For this example, we want to retrieve Todos by the user’s username.
+For this example, we want to retrieve Todos by exact match on the user’s username.
 We use a dot notation to access an entity through a relationship.

+You can copy and paste this section at the bottom of your configuration file, after the entities section.
 ```hocon
 queryConditions: {
     Todo: [